yasirbhutta/yasirbhutta.github.io/python/docs/basics/practice-and-progress/review-questions-basics.md

 ---
 layout: default
-title: Python Basics: Review Questions
+title: "Python Basics: Review Questions"
 description: Test your understanding of fundamental Python concepts with these Python Basics review questions.
 Perfect for beginners looking to reinforce their skills through practice
 ---